 Identifying venomous bites

-Widow and Recluse are primarily diagnosed based on clinical signs that may take hours (even days) to develop.
+Widow and Recluse bites are primarily diagnosed based on clinical signs that may take hours (or even days) to develop.
 Intense pain and lesions around the bite center are two of the most telling signs that your dog was poisoned.
 Seizures, muscle stiffness, lethargy, paralysis, vomiting, and fever are also big indicators.
-If your dog experiences any of these symptoms at any point we recommend seeing your vet.
+If your dog experiences any of these symptoms at any point, see your vet.

 Venomous spider bites can manifest in two ways: local reactions and systemic reactions.
 This is important because in systemic reactions bite marks don’t always change in color or appearance.
 In other words, it’s possible your dog has been poisoned even if you don’t see a gnarly black lesion.

 What to check for: Swelling is the biggest identifier for stings.
-Insects like bees and hornets are quick to retaliate, so most stings occur on the face, head, or paws after you dog accidentally disturbs a nest of a hive.
+Insects like bees and hornets are quick to retaliate when harassed or stepped on, so most stings occur on the face, head, or paws after you dog accidentally disturbs a nest or a hive, or tramples one of these insects.

-How to get a bee stinger out of a dog
+How to get a bee stinger out of a dog’s skin

 If your dog is stung by a bee, there’s a chance the stinger might still be embedded in the wound.
 Don’t use tweezers to remove the stinger because squeezing it will release more venom.
 Instead, scrape a credit card over your pup’s coat until it pops out, then flick the stinger away.

 What to check for: small red bumps with a rounded raised center.
-If fire ants are the culprit, bites will often turn into pus-filled blisters that look a lot like pimples.
-Dog’s often pick up ants after they step in a mound, so make sure to check for stragglers roaming around the fur.
+Fire ant bites will often turn into pus-filled blisters that look a lot like pimples.
+Dogs often pick up ants after they step in a mound, so make sure to check for stragglers roaming around the fur.

 What they look like: a flat, red splotch.
 Sometimes these bites will have an outline and other times the entire splotch will be a dark red.
 Black flies and Horseflies are the most aggressive types of flies and can even draw blood.